mengelbart/rtp-over-quic-draft/draft-engelbart-rtp-over-quic.md

 ## Impact of Connection Migration

 RTP sessions are characterized by a continuous flow of packets into either or both directions.
-A connection migration requires may lead to pausing media transmission until reachability of the peer under the new address is validated.
+A connection migration may lead to pausing media transmission until reachability of the peer under the new address is validated.
 This may lead to short breaks in media delivery in the order of RTT and, if RTCP is used for RTT measurements, may cause spikes in observed delays.